 Paytable and Return To Player

-Once we know the winning conditions, next we want to know what we’re expected to gain from meeting these conditions.
+Once we know the winning conditions, next we want to know the odds for winning a prize, and then what we’re expected to gain from meeting these conditions.
 There should be a pot of gold at the end of this rainbow.
 The game’s paytable answers just that in form of either a set amount or Jackpot, or a multiplier.
 A multiplier means the expected return on a wager that ended in a win – example: a multiplier of x5 would reward a player five times the amount spent in the winning round, a multiplier of x1 means the player wins the same amount risked in that round.

 Combined with the odds for meeting any of the paytable’s winning conditions we get a very important number that all games of chance, or luck if you like, has… it is the game’s Return To Player, or RTP in short.
 This percentage, that will always be lower than 100%, represents the expected return of a wager on a long enough time spend or big enough number of rounds played.
 Naturally, the game is set so that the “house” – in our case it is the scratchcard website’s owner – wins always.
 This means that is a player scratches a big number or cards, he is expected to win back the game’s RTP – example: a game with a RTP of 95% (an average value) is expected to pay back £95 on every £100 wagered.